BioinformaticsSTU/TGStools/README.md

 python3 TGStools.py tiss_specific -f <file> -t <tss> -o <out>
 ```

-- **-f**  | **--file**: input files of the candidate lncRNA gtf format, if the input files have two, the first set control sample, the other set cancer sample.
+- **-i**  | **--input**: input files of the candidate lncRNA gtf format, if the input files have two splited by ',', the first set control sample, the other set cancer sample.
 If the input files have only one, there are two situations.
 The one is based on a background control tissue.
 The other have not a background control tissue.
 Related knowledge can refer to the  https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3185964/

-- **-t**  | **--tss**: set tissue name.
-The background control tissue : 'adipose', 'adrenal', 'brain', 'breast', 'colon', 'heart', 'kidney', 'liver', 'lung', 'lymphNode', 'ovary', 'prostate', 'skeltalMuscle', 'whiteBloodCell', 'testes', 'thyroid', 'placenta', 'foreskin', 'hLF'.
+- **-t**  | **--tissue**: set tissue name if input files have the only one.
+If there are two input files, this parameter can be ignored.The background control tissue : 'adipose', 'adrenal', 'brain', 'breast', 'colon', 'heart', 'kidney', 'liver', 'lung', 'lymphNode', 'ovary', 'prostate', 'skeltalMuscle', 'whiteBloodCell', 'testes', 'thyroid', 'placenta', 'foreskin', 'hLF'.

+- **-r**  | **--reference**: set refgene name,'hg38' and 'hg19' can be chosen.

-- **-o**  | **--out**: output file which extract lncRNA-specific information of GTF format
+- **-o**  | **--out**: output name extracted lncRNA-specific information of GTF format

 ### Example
 ```